wolfSSL/wolfssl/README.md

 * Fix for sanity check on padding with DES3 conversion of PEM to DER
 * Sanity check for potential out of bounds read with fp_read_radix_16
 * Additional checking of ECC scalars.
+* Fixing the FIPS Ready build w.r.t. ecc.c.
+* When processing certificate names with OpenSSL compatibility layer enabled, unknown name item types were getting handled as having NID 0, and failing.
+Added a couple more items to what is handled correctly, and ignoring anything that is an unknown type.

 ## Improvements/Optimizations